by Susan Flantzer © Unofficial Royalty 2018

 On December 1, 1135, King Henry I of England died.
 His nephew Stephen of Blois quickly crossed from France to England, seized power in England, and was crowned King of England three weeks later.
 Empress Matilda did not give up her claim to England and Normandy, leading to the long civil war known as The Anarchy between 1135 and 1153.

 During The Anarchy, Geoffrey concentrated on conquering the Duchy of Normandy in northwest France.
 After an unsuccessful attempt in 1135, Geoffrey began a systematic conquest of Normandy in 1136.
-By 1143, Geoffrey secured all of Normandy west and south of the Seine and he then assumed the title of Duke of Normandy in the summer of 1144.
+By 1143, Geoffrey secured all of Normandy west and south of the Seine and assumed the title of Duke of Normandy in the summer of 1144.
 Geoffrey held the duchy until 1149 when he and Matilda ceded it to their son Henry.

-Although there is little evidence for the Plantagenet name before the mid-fifteenth century, Plantagenet is the name given to the fourteen kings that reigned from 1154-1485.
-The name apparently derives from the common broom plant, known then in Latin as “planta genista.”
+Although there is little evidence for the Plantagenet name before the mid-fifteenth century, Plantagenet is the name given to the fourteen English kings who reigned from 1154-1485.
+The name derives from the common broom plant, known then in Latin as “planta genista.”
 It is claimed that Geoffrey V of Anjou wore a sprig of the plant in his hat.
 Richard Plantagenet, 3rd Duke of York, father of Edward IV and Richard III and Yorkist claimant to the throne, starting using the name around 1448.

 Sharon Kay Penman‘s excellent historical fiction novel When Christ and His Saints Slept deals with The Anarchy and most of the historical figures mentioned here are characters.